Mushers' Guide to the Yukon Quest Trail

-You can set up a run/rest schedule of about 6 hours on/6 hours off if that works with your training routine.
-Err on the side of additional rest.
-Snack every 1-3 hours depending on weather and trail conditions.
-6 hour runs on the Yukon Quest Trail @ approx. 8mph will generally get you to some type of shelter - be it a checkpoint, open cabin or a good camp location.
+- You can set up a run/rest schedule of about six hours on/six hours off if that works with your training routine.
+Error on the side of additional rest.
+Snack every one to three hours depending on weather and trail conditions.
+Six hour runs on the Yukon Quest Trail at approx. 8mph will generally get you to some type of shelter - be it a checkpoint, open cabin or a good camp location.
 It is okay to stop a little early on a run so as not to bypass a sheltered location.
 Rarely is it advantageous to run longer unless you know you are near a checkpoint where you can rest on straw.
-Never run more than 3 hours without a snack stop.
+Never run more than three hours without a snack stop.

 - Treat each run between rests as a long one day training routine at home: same feed schedules, same care.
 Remember; as go the feet, so goes the dog.
 The Yukon Quest Trail is not necessarily a tough trail; but it is a long one.
 Don't look ahead 1,000 miles, just look at the run immediately ahead of you and your team.
 Take care of yourself so you can take the best possible care of your animals; they are your responsibility.
 Be prepared to camp at -50F or -46C without a fire or shelter!
 Do not rely on artificial heat sources; they can and do fail.
 Have good gear that you have personally tested for yourself and your dogs.
 Have the expertise and means to start a quick wood fire should it be necessary.
 When possible, camp in the trees.